Fastpacer1/portfolio/_posts/2024-02-11-AlgorithmforfileupdatesinPython.md

 # Convert the string into a list
 ipaddresses = ip_addresses.split()

-# Iterate through the remove list
+# Iterate through the allow list
 for i in ip_addresses:

 # Remove IP addresses that are on the remove list